Barriers to Employment

 - Look into available support services, like child care and transportation.

-- Seek out resources to help you if you are an ex-offender or have a poor work history.
+- Seek out resources to help you if you have a criminal conviction or have a poor work history.

 How to Find Resources to Help